audioxide/data/data/posts/20171218-articles-top-10-albums-of-2017.md

 featuredimageAlt: Vinyl record of Kendrick Lamar's album DAMN. on a turntable
 title: Our 10 favourite albums of 2017
 author:
-  - michael
+  - michael-clark
-  - fred
+  - frederick-obrien
-  - gabriel
+  - gabriel-sutton
-  - andrew
+  - andrew-bridge
-  - andre
+  - andre-dack
-  - marcus
+  - marcus-lawrence
 blurb: It's the end of the year, and that means it's time for fond remembrances of the best bits.
 From hip-hop to folk to R&B to rock, here lies our favourite albums of 2017.
 ---